A popular question among expats and investors is if they can make a real estate investment with Bitcoin or other cryptocurrencies.

 In most countries, digital assets are treated as a commodity rather than a currency or money.
 This means that you’ll need to sell your crypto assets first before they can be used to invest in citizenship by investment programs.

 Another reason why you’ll need to cash out your coins before applying for citizenship by investment is because of the transactions you’ll need to do through banks.
-You’ll need to pay investment fees, as well as other fees and, in order to apply for a citizenship program.
+You’ll need to pay investment fees, as well as other fees, in order to apply for a citizenship program.
 Banks, on the other hand, can only take fiat money.

 Using Bitcoin To Buy Citizenship: Legality